 Millennium Hotel is Rotorua's largest 4-star deluxe hotel.
 Perfectly situated in the heart of the city overlooking Lake Rotorua.
 Five levels of accommodation offer guests a wide variety of scenic views.Driving distance and time (approximate) for this leg: 191 kms / 118 miles : 2.9 hours

-Peppered with natural hot springs, boiling mud pools and steaming geysers, Rotorua sits within one of the worlds most active volcanic regions.
+Peppered with natural hot springs, boiling mud pools and steaming geysers, Rotorua sits within one of the world's most active volcanic regions.
 Geothermal landmarks aside, this city of sulphur has a rich indigenous history.
-Home to several prominent Maori tribes, a visit to one of the Maori Villages should be high on your agenda, as should an excursion to the Polynesian Spa for an invigorating soak in its natural mineral hot springs.
+Home to several prominent Māori tribes, a visit to one of the Māori experiences should be high on your agenda, learn about the special meaning of pounamu-Greenstone with Mountain Jade, explore the geysers and arts of Te Puia or immerse in an evening with Te Pā Tū.
+An excursion to one of the area's wellness spas is also a must!
+Try the Polynesian Spa for an invigorating soak in its natural mineral hot springs, Wai Ariki offers an indulging and unwinding restorative journey or pay a quick visit to Secret Spot for a soak and a delicious smash burger!

-Spike your adrenaline at Velocity Valley Adventure Park on stomach-dropping attractions such as static skydiving, or a giant swing reaching 130 km per hour.
-Alternatively, head up the Rotorua Gondola for soaring lake views, and ride the luge at night for an extra thrill.
+If it is a thrill you are looking for, spike your adrenaline at Rotorua Canopy Tours, soaring above the ancient native forest below.
+Alternatively, head up the Skyline Rotorua Gondola for soaring lake views, and ride the luge at night for an extra thrill.

-Fans of Lord of the Rings and The Hobbit should drive to nearby Matamata and experience the actual movie set ‘Hobbiton’.
 Make the most of your time in Rotorua with an excursion through the Wai-O-Tapu Thermal Wonderland, one of the area’s most colourful volcanic attractions.
+Whatever you are after, Rotorua is almost certain to have it!

-Read moreThe National Kiwi Hatchery Tour is a special opportunity to gain insight into and view this highly regarded conservation centre.
+Read moreThe National Kiwi Hatchery Experience is a special opportunity to gain insight into and view this highly regarded conservation centre.
 Developed with the visitor experience in mind, the hatchery boasts special viewing opportunities and is hosted by kiwi expert guides who ensure guests leave fully informed and all questions answered.
 Learn all about New Zealand’s intriguing national icon and the efforts of the kiwi husbandry team, see and discover what it takes to hatch and rare chicks, and if you’re lucky see baby chicks in person!

-Read moreEmbark on a three hour adventure through native New Zealand forest.
+Read moreEmbark on a three-hour adventure through the native New Zealand forest.
 Journey through the beautiful forest canopy via an incredible network of trails, tree platforms, Ziplines and swing bridges.
 See breathtaking views of the woodland valleys and hills as you fly through tight openings in the trees.
 In between the thrill of the ziplines and suspended tree bridges, your guides will share their passion and knowledge for the forest and the conservation challenges to preserve it.

 It is important you read and understand the risks associated with this activity.
 For more information see here.

 HideNew Zealand’s Most Awarded Cultural Attraction, presenting Te Pā Tū.
 Feast on song, drama, tradition, and divine seasonal kai (cuisine) within the forest Pā (village) blanketed by towering Tawa trees, blazing bonfires, and a forest-formed amphitheatre.
 Te Pā Tū shares Māori history, traditions, and cultural aspirations across 4-hours of celebration and feasting.
-These events change with each season of the maramataka, the Māori lunar calendar.
+These events change with each season of the Maramataka, the Māori lunar calendar.

 HideYour accommodation: Millennium Hotel Rotorua